jjvanzon/Circular-Language-Spec/spec/classes.md

 The rules do not seem to be that precise when it comes to *shapes* drawn with different line styles.
 The rules for connecting *lines* might be a bit stricter.

-## Using a Class Like an Object
+## Pointer to a Class

 A class might be referenced like an *object*, using an *object line*.
-That establishes an *object reference to a class*:
+That establishes an *pointer to a class*:

 <img src="images/Classes.012.png" width="200" />

 That *solid* line in the middle means it is an *object reference*.

-Perhaps it will look neater if the *object reference to a class* is expressed with a *dashed shape* too:
+Perhaps it will look neater if the *pointer to a class* is expressed with a *dashed shape* too:

 <img src="images/Classes.013.png" width="200" />

+In .NET and C# these pointers to classes may represent *type arguments* and __Type__ objects.

 ## Object Reference with a Class